krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ![alt text](/assets/async-demos/threads-1.png "flames")

 You may see that such a flame graph is not really complicated.
-In real life such use cases like thread creation looks similar to this one.
+In real life such use cases like thread creation look similar to this one.
 The code responsible for that thread creation:

 ```java
 @SneakyThrows